sharmapriyansh-dev/cloudsmith-api-assessment/README.md

 Included in this repo are:

 - Step-by-step markdown documentation for each task of the assessment
-- Screenshots capturing POSTMAN response and command executions
+- Screenshots capturing POSTMAN response and CURL requests
 - Structured directories separating docs and assets for clarity

 This project highlights practical usage of Cloudsmith API in real-world scenarios, such as repository creation, package management, token generation, and account policy setup.
 The repository is also configured to publish via GitHub Pages for easy review and presentation.